 By renting, you don't have to take on any debt, nor do you have to slow down cash flow as you save for the equipment.
 For smaller companies who may not need to use the same pieces of equipment job after job, renting can be a much more affordable option.

 When you decide to rent construction equipment, why not go straight to a leader in the industry?
-The Cat Rental Store has everything from excavators and backhoes to pavers and skid steer loaders.
+The Cat Rental Store has a full selection of Cat machines and work tools and equipment from more than 70 other brands.
 When you work with our global network of stores, you'll receive top-quality machinery, putting you leagues ahead of the competition.